-Benchmark Litigation Names Robbins Geller Partners Daniel Pfefferbaum, Maureen Mueller and Jason Alperstein to Its Under 40 Hotlist
+Benchmark Litigation Names Robbins Geller Partners Daniel Pfefferbaum and Maureen Mueller to Its Under 40 Hotlist

-Benchmark Litigation has named Robbins Geller partners Daniel Pfefferbaum, Maureen Mueller and Jason Alperstein to its second annual Under 40 Hotlist.
-The three attorneys, all aged 40 or younger, “have been deemed the most promising emerging talent in their respective litigation communities in the US and Canadian litigation community by peers and clients.”
+Benchmark Litigation has named Robbins Geller partners Daniel Pfefferbaum and Maureen Mueller to its second annual Under 40 Hotlist.
+The attorneys, aged 40 or younger, “have been deemed the most promising emerging talent in their respective litigation communities in the US and Canadian litigation community by peers and clients.”

 Since 2008, Benchmark Litigation has been the only publication to focus exclusively on U.S. litigation.
 Rankings result from the culmination of a six-month research period, during which Benchmark researchers conduct thousands of interviews with litigators and their clients.
 Recent casework handled by the firms is examined, and sources are asked to offer their professional opinions on the attorneys practicing within their state or national practice areas.
 For more detailed information regarding Benchmark’s selection methodology, visit their official website.

 This year’s honor marks the second time that Pfefferbaum has been named to the list.
 He has recovered more than $100 million for individuals and institutional clients in complex securities fraud class actions across the country.
 He was “a key player in the litigation team that earned a historic recovery on a pro bono basis for Trump University students in two class actions against Donald Trump.”
 The settlement provides $25 million to approximately 7,000 consumers.
 He was also an integral member of the Robbins Geller litigation team in Garden City Emps.’
 Ret.
 Sys. v.
 Psychiatric Sols., Inc. in which, after more than four years of litigation and on the eve of trial, he led shareholders to a $65 million recovery.